 Sometimes when we are home on Shabbat we stream services from Central Synagogue in New York City.
-I enjoy the liturgy, the beautiful singing of the cantor accompanied by acoustic guitar, and especially the young people reading from the Torah scroll on their bar- or bat-mitzvah.
+Although it is not a Messianic service, I enjoy the liturgy, the beautiful singing of the cantor accompanied by acoustic guitar, and especially the young people reading from the Torah scroll on their bar- or bat-mitzvah.

 On the Sabbath before Hanukkah, I was watching this before heading off to our local home fellowship group.
 As I was looking at the order of service, I noticed the words for a song titled “Sanctuary” and was surprised to see the familiar lyrics of the Christian chorus by that name that we occasionally sing.
 I didn’t expect that; Central Synagogue is a Reform Jewish congregation, not Messianic.
 My Celebration Hymnal, a Christian publication, shows this song as being written in 1982 by John Thompson, co-author with Michael Card of the song El Shaddai, and Randy Scruggs, son of bluegrass legend Earl Scruggs.